GLOBAL MARKETS-Shares ease as Ukraine fighting rages on, oil climbs

 Oil prices also lost ground last week, but were pushing higher on Monday as there was no easy replacement for Russian barrels in a tight market.

-Brent LCOc1 rose 4% to $112.20, while U.S. crude CLc1 rose 4.2% to $109.14 a barrel as European Union countries consider joining the United States in a Russian oil embargo, while a weekend attack on Saudi oil facilities caused jitters.
+Brent LCOc1 rose 4.2% to $112.51, while U.S. crude CLc1 rose 4% to $108.9 a barrel as European Union countries considered joining the United States in a Russian oil embargo, while a weekend attack on Saudi oil facilities caused jitters.
 O/R

-(Reporting by Danilo Masoni in Milan and Wayne Cole in Sydney; additional reporting by Sujata Rao in London; editing by Susan Fenton)
+(Reporting by Danilo Masoni in Milan and Wayne Cole in Sydney; additional reporting by Sujata Rao in London; editing by Susan Fenton and Emelia Sithole-Matarise)

 ((Danilo.Masoni@TR.com; +39-02-66129734; Reuters Messaging: danilo.masoni.thomsonreuters.com@reuters.net; On Twitter https://twitter.com/damasoni))